 - Eat at Milka restaurant – a Serene place overlooking Lake Jasna which serves a variety of delightful local specialties.

-Where to Stay – Vila Mojca
+Where to stay – Vila Mojca

 A very modern apartment, complete with a huge TV and a fireplace.
 You’ll feel completely at home in a beautifully decorated apartment in the rugged heart of Slovenia that is Kranjska Gora.
 Find the latest prices here.

 This quiet place is one of the lesser-known cities in Slovenia.
 It’s a little paradise of rural life and ancient architecture.
 What was once a key location for the Roman empire as it moved across Slovenia is now a sweet and quaint town of colourful houses and a hilltop castle.